Connect your Azure Databricks workspace to your on-premises network

 (Only if SCC is enabled)

-Internet Default Webapp IP Internet Default Extended infrastructure IP Internet Default Metastore IP Internet Default Artifact Blob storage IP Internet Default Log Blob storage IP Internet Default DBFS root Blob storage IP Internet
+Internet Default Webapp IP Internet Default Extended infrastructure IP Internet Default Metastore IP Internet Default Artifact Blob storage IP Internet Default Log Blob storage IP Internet Default DBFS root storage IP (ADLS) Internet Default DBFS root storage IP (Blob) for workspaces created before March 6, 2023.
+Internet

 To get the IP addresses for each of these services, follow the instructions in User-defined route settings for Azure Databricks.

-If the IP-based route fails when validating the setup, you can create a service endpoint for Microsoft.Storage to route all Blob storage traffic through the Azure backbone.
-If you use this approach, you don’t need to create user-defined routes for Blob storage.
+If the IP-based route fails when validating the setup, you can create a service endpoint for Microsoft.Storage to route all DBFS root storage traffic through the Azure backbone.
+If you use this approach, you don’t need to create user-defined routes for DBFS root storage.